The list of spring flowering trees continues . . .

 Magnolia stellata, star magnolia, Zones 4-9.
 Star magnolias are

 charmers in pure white or pink.
 Their long ribbon-like petals flutter in the breeze.
 M. stellata is a smallish species of deciduous magnolia (eventually 15-20'), so it is well-suited for small gardens.
-Under plant it with small early bulbs like crocuses, Iris reticulata, grape hyacinths or Anemone blanda.
-'Star Dust' is shown.
+Under-plant it with small early bulbs like crocuses, Iris reticulata, grape hyacinths or Anemone blanda.
+'Star Dust,' shown, also has variegated foliage.
+Other beautiful cultivars inclued 'Royal Star,' and 'Waterlily.'

 Magnolia virginiana, sweetbay magnolia, Zones 5-9.
 Another